 Blueboard is a plaster baseboard with a blue coating made specifically to be finished with veneer plaster.
 It has high water and mould resistance.
 Its advantages are those that it is faster to finish walls with veneer plastering as there are fewer steps involved as opposed to traditional mudding and taping.
 Plastering, however, requires a very skilled professional to do it as veneer plaster sets much faster than regular compound and is less forgiving to flaws.
 Similarly to Greenboard, it is used in areas of dampness, like bathrooms and laundry rooms.
 Pricewise it is a more expensive option than Greenboard

 DensArmor Paperless Drywall

-DensArmor is a brand name for a new mold and water-resistant type of drywall.
+DensArmor is a brand name for a new mould and water-resistant type of drywall.
 It is made without paper.
-Instead, the gypsum panel is covered with a fiberglass mat.
-Since no paper is used, the mold will have nothing to feed on – that’s the idea behind this product.
-The core of this high-performance interior panel is moisture resistant, however, DensArmor does not have a water-stopping acrylic coating and similarly to Greenboard and Blueboard is not for wet application.
+Instead, the gypsum panel is covered with a fibreglass mat.
+Since no paper is used, the mould will have nothing to feed on – that’s the idea behind this product.
+The core of this high-performance interior panel is moisture resistant, however, DensArmor does not have a water-stopping acrylic coating, and similarly to Greenboard and Blueboard is not for wet application.
 The concern with DensArmor is the rougher surface of the panel as compared to regular drywall, therefore it requires a skim coat of joint compound to achieve a smooth finish.

 Choose your Drywall Installation Partner